davidnet-net/apex/src/lib/legal/terms_of_service.md

 - Any disputes will be resolved under Dutch law.
 - Where international laws apply (such as GDPR or CCPA), the Service will comply to the extent required.
+- Contact us we are happy to help with any dispute you have with us.

 ---